laristra/flecsi/flecsi-tutorial/10-global-objects/GLOBAL-OBJECTS.md

   possible race conditions.
 This restriction may be relaxed in future versions.

+* Global object instances are managed by the runtime, e.g., the destructor will be called for each global object that is registered.

 The code for this example can be found in *global-objects.cc*:

 ```cpp